bmt626/brandontaylor_tech/content/posts/apt-key-deprication/index.md

 Now we need to update the apt source for the repo to use the new key the sources for apt are stored in /etc/apt/sources.list.d/
 ![](ls-apt.png)

-for me, I am looking for metasploit-framework.list
+For me, I am looking for metasploit-framework.list

 Open the source in your text editor of choice  with sudo and add the signed-by tag pointing to the key in the keyring folder

 original source
 ![](source-before.png)

-for me, it will look like this
+In my case, it will look like this

 ```
 deb [signed-by=/usr/share/keyrings/metasploit.gpg] http://downloads.metasploit.com/data/releases/metasploit-framework/apt lucid main